01 of 09

 03 of 09

-3 x 1 Startling Green Glass Tiles Behind Swirly Bathroom Sink
+3 by 1 Startling Green Glass Tiles Behind Swirly Bathroom Sink

-Which one is more awesome, the crisp green 1" x 3" glass tiles on the wall...or that swirly sink?
+Which one is more awesome, the crisp green 1 inch by 3 inch glass tiles on the wall...or that swirly sink?

 Note how the vertical white lines counterbalance the green.
-Otherwise, we might overdose on green (yes, it is possible; just wait until the end of this gallery).
+Otherwise, we might overdose on green.

 Another nifty detail is how the tiler laid the tiles in brickwork fashion, giving the field an orderly, modern look.Continue to 4 of 9 below.

 04 of 09

 Green Tile in Bathroom Demarcates Sink Area